 Fire Station #1 was demolished and rebuilt in the spring of 2001.
 The new Fire Station #1 was completed and occupied in January 2002.
 Station #1 houses a three-person engine company.
 The ladder truck and brush engine are positioned at Station #1.
 A complete remodel of Fire Station #3 was finished in the summer of 1998.
-Station #3 houses a three-person engine company, a paramedic ambulance and the Battalion Chief.
+Station #3 houses a two-person engine company and one paramedic ambulance.
 The administrative staff is also housed at Station #3.
 Reserve fire and ambulance units are kept at Station #3.
-Fire Station #4 was completely torn down and rebuilt in 1991 and houses four personnel.
+Fire Station #4 was completely torn down and rebuilt in 1991 and houses three to four personnel.
 This station staffs a rescue engine and paramedic ambulance.
-The rescue boat, water tender and a majority of the rescue and extrication equipment are deployed from Station #4.
+The rope rescue and extrication equipment are deployed from Station #4.
+Marine-4 is currently housed at Station #3 and Water Tender-4 is currently housed at Station #5 to accommodate the USFS and Battalion-1.
 Fire Station #5 was remodeled in 1986.
-Station #5 houses a three-person engine company.
+Station #5 houses a two to three-person engine company.
 The E.O.D unit and the Haz-Mat trailer are positioned at Station #5.